Cryptocurrencies plunge as Binance scraps deal for rival FTX

 AP Business Writer

-NEW YORK (AP) — Cryptocurrency prices plunged for a second-straight day Wednesday after crypto exchange Binance announced it was pulling out of its deal to purchase its failing rival FTX Trading.
+NEW YORK (AP) — Cryptocurrency prices plunged for a second-straight day after crypto exchange Binance said it was pulling out of a deal to purchase failing rival FTX Trading.

-Bitcoin and other cryptocurrencies were broadly lower on rumors and news reports that the Binance-FTX deal was in trouble.
-The CEOs of the two exchanges — Sam Bankman-Freid of FTX and Changpeng Zhao of Binance — had publicly agreed to a merger Tuesday, pending the ability for Binance to perform due diligence of FTX’s balance sheet.
+Bitcoin sank to a two-year low after Binance confirmed earlier rumors and news reports that it was ready to back out of the FTX deal, struck between the CEOs of the two exchanges on Tuesday.
+The deal was pending Binance’s due diligence on FTX’s balance sheet.

-That due diligence apparently led to significant concerns that convinced it to pull out of the deal, Binance said in a statement Wednesday.
+After an initial review, Binance said in a statement Wednesday that it had significant concerns that convinced it to back out of the deal.

-“In the beginning, our hope was to be able to support FTX’s customers to provide liquidity, but the issues are beyond our control or ability to help,” Binance said.
+“In the beginning, our hope was to be able to support FTX’s customers to provide liquidity, but the issues are beyond our control or ability to help,” Binance said in a statement.

-The price of Bitcoin plunged more than 12% to $16,084, according to CoinDesk, its lowest level since December 2020.
+The price of bitcoin plunged more than 13% to $15,840, according to CoinDesk, its lowest level since November 2020.
 It had been above $20,000 earlier in the week.
-The other major cryptocurrency, Ethereum, was down 13%.
+The other major cryptocurrency, Ethereum, dropped 13%.

 FTX had agreed to sell itself to Binance after experiencing the cryptocurrency equivalent of a bank run.
 Customers fled the exchange after becoming concerned about whether FTX had sufficient capital.
-The sudden sale was a shocking turn of events for Bankman-Fried, who was hailed as somewhat of a savior earlier this year when he helped shore up a number of cryptocurrency companies that ran into financial trouble.
+The sudden sale was a shocking turn of events for FTX CEO and founder Sam Bankman-Fried, who was hailed as somewhat of a savior earlier this year when he helped shore up a number of cryptocurrency companies that ran into financial trouble.

+FTX’s own crypto token, known as FTT, plunged more than 50% on the reports.
+The token, now worth around $2.50, was worth 10 times that amount only a week ago.
+Many of crypto investors’ concerns centered on whether the balance sheet of an affiliated company of FTX known as Alameda Research was saturated with increasingly worthless FTT tokens, whose total value would not exceed the exchange’s liabilities, effectively making FTX insolvent.

+To further illustrate FTX’s financial straits, Bankman-Fried asked his investors Wednesday for $8 billion to cover withdrawal requests, according to The Wall Street Journal, citing unnamed sources.

+FTX is now reportedly under investigation by U.S. authorities for how it handled customers’ deposits, according to Bloomberg News and other media outlets.

-Shares of publicly traded exchanges exposed to crypto also plunged on the news.
+Shares of publicly traded exchanges exposed to crypto also plunged on the developments.
 Robinhood shares closed down roughly 14% and Coinbase shares lost around 10%.

 FTX is the latest cryptocurrency company this year to come under financial pressure as crypto assets have collapsed in value.
 Other failures include Celsius, a bank-like company that took in crypto deposits in exchange for yield, as well as an Asia-based hedge fund known as Three Arrows Capital.